 3) Clean Copies from a Marked-Up Original

 Speaking of editing and copies, one interesting thing about digital documents, especially form-based paperwork that often comes in PDF format, is the separation between the main document and the data used to fill out each form.
 Rather than all ink on a page being equal, meaning that a document once marked up can never be used for clean copies again, digital documents can easily be edited and wiped back to the ‘original’ clean copy form even from a marked-up piece of digital paperwork.
+A big daily help provided by document management systems.

 4) Self-Generating Version Control